doctorfree/nvim-lazyman/README.md

 ### Motivation

+I'm a lazy man.
+I wanted to try out a bunch of nifty looking Neovim configurations but I didn't want to spend a lot of time setting each of them up and managing them.
+Instead, I spent a lot of time writing an install/initialize/manage tool I could use: `lazyman`.
-The motivation for creating this project was primarily to provide an easy way to try out various Neovim configurations available in Github repositories.

-In addition to serving as an easy tool for quickly setting up and trying out Lazy based Neovim configurations, `lazyman` can be used to setup and manage Neovim configurations tailored for specific purposes.
+Although the primary motivation for creating this project was to provide an easy way to try out various Neovim configurations, `lazyman` can be used to setup and manage Neovim configurations tailored for specific purposes.
+A Neovim configuration for work, one for school, one for Python development, another for git repository maintenance and markdown editing, one with language servers and debugging tools, one for your mom.

+It's also pretty interesting and educational to see how some of these Neovim Wizards setup their configurations.

 ### Usage